MicrosoftDocs/dynamics-365-unified-operations-public/articles/fin-ops-core/dev-itpro/analytics/er-troubleshoot-perf-issues-in-configurations.md

 - Classes (**object** and **class** data sources)
 - Tables (**table** and **table records** data sources)

-The [ER API](er-apis-app73.md#how-to-access-internal-x-objects-by-using-erobjectsfactory) also provides a way to send precalculated data from the calling code.
+The [ER application programming interface (API)](er-apis-app73.md#how-to-access-internal-x-objects-by-using-erobjectsfactory) also provides a way to send precalculated data from the calling code.
 The application suite contains numerous examples of this approach.